brisbanemakerspace/bms-wiki/policies/fees.md

 Fee: $39/mth

 * Commercial use is not permitted ([Fair Use Policy](/policies/fair-use) applies)
-* Commissioned projects where a fee is paid are NOT permitted
+* Commissioned projects where a fee is paid or commercial value is generated are NOT permitted

 ### Maker Plus
 Fee: $59/mth